-In this past year, we continued to grow our diagnostic laboratory joint venture, now rebranded as Baylor Genetics, with our partner Miraca Holdings, Inc. In planning for the future of genetic medicine, we launched Consultagene, the department’s virtual platform for delivery of genetic services including direct-to-patient education and telegenetic counseling, peer-to-peer consultation, and genomic data interpretation services.
-To broaden the international reach of the department, we established a joint Baylor College of Medicine and The Chinese University of Hong Kong Center for Medical Genetics in Hong Kong.
-Driving these new initiatives is our continued rapid pace of genetic discovery and clinical translation in the broad areas that encompass genomic medicine.
+In the past year, we continued to grow our diagnostic laboratory joint venture, Baylor Genetics, with the launch of PreSeek, the first cell-free noninvasive prenatal sequencing panel.
+In planning for the future of genetic medicine, we continue to develop Consultagene, the department’s virtual platform for delivery of genetic services including direct-to-patient tele-genetic counseling, peer-to-peer consultation and genomic data interpretation services, which we have field tested locally in Hong Kong and New York.

 As we take measure of the past year, let us also look forward.
-The future holds much promise – and the talent and dedication of our renowned faculty and trainees, who together advance this department, will carry it into the next year and beyond.
-I consider myself privileged to be part of this exciting and vital effort.
+The future holds much promise—the talent and dedication of our renowned faculty and trainees, who together advance this department, will carry it into the next year and beyond.
+I consider myself privileged to be a part of this exciting and vital effort.

 Brendan Lee, M.D., Ph.D.